crpietschmann/portfolio/_imports/_posts/2008-02-25-javascript-function-tips-and-tricks.markdown

 First, What is a JavaScript Function?
 As defined by W3Schools.com a JavaScript Function is:

-<em>"A function is a reusable code-block that will be executed by an event, or when the function is called."</em> - <a href="http://www.w3schools.com/js/js_functions.asp">http://www.w3schools.com/js/js_functions.asp</a>
+*"A function is a reusable code-block that will be executed by an event, or when the function is called."* - <a href="http://www.w3schools.com/js/js_functions.asp">http://www.w3schools.com/js/js_functions.asp</a>

 You're probably thinking, "Well, Yeah.
 I knew that."
 But, how much do you really know about JavaScript Functions?